danocolombo/meeter-lambdas/README.md

 # meeter-lambdas

-These are a variety of lambda functions used to support the meeter application.
+These are a variety of lambda functions used to support the P8 Rally application.
 These are all based on the programmitic access of the user.
 (AWS-CLI required);

 ## run tests